 Burie chocolates in Antwerp

-Bram Hullebroeck is the chocolate chef at Burie of Antwerp (Korte Gasthuisstraat 3) and also responsible for designing the chocolate sculptures displayed in Burie’s shop window or made to meet client orders.
+Bram Hullebroeck is the chocolate chef at Burie of Antwerp (Korte Gasthuisstraat 3) and is also responsible for designing the chocolate sculptures displayed in Burie’s shop window or made to meet clients’ orders.
 These edible works of art have included Easter Island style heads, a 2.20m tall giraffe plus the Sheikh of Dubai’s palace.
 Just like an artist who works with wood or marble, Hullebroeck has a range of chisels with which he can work his medium.

 Dominique Persoone is the man behind The Chocolate Line at the Palace on the Meir in Antwerp.
-A chef by training, rather than a chocolatier, Persoone makes chocolates filled with unconventional flavours, including as asparagus, cauliflower and sake.
+A chef by training, rather than a chocolatier, Persoone makes chocolates filled with unconventional flavours, including asparagus, cauliflower and sake.